Managing the Home-Based Community

 - Maintaining trust relationships while working away

 - Communication richness, conscientiousness and choice tools

-- Knowledge sharing, learning and team members support
+- Knowledge sharing, learning and virtual team members support

 - ‘Workership’ – new practices for working away